acg-team/tral/easy_setup/README.md

 On the bottom of each installation script for the external software an uninstallation procedure can be found.
 Either comment out all installation part and uncomment uninstallation part or run the commands directly in the commandline.

-You may need to run these scripts as root ($INSTALLATION_PATH is usr/local/bin per default).
+You may need to run these scripts as root (``$INSTALLATION_PATH`` is ``/usr/local/bin`` per default).

 If you install these external software not in a user path like the default usr/local/bin, you have to adapt your config.ini file in .tral for each external software.
-The .tral directory will be copied to your HOME directory automatically.
+The .tral directory will be copied to your ``$HOME`` directory automatically.
 TRAL only can find its configuration files if .tral is in your HOME directory.
 Otherwise provide a symlink (e.g. when installing on a cluster).

 ## Uninstallation of TRAL and its external software